 The next Presidential election will be here before you know it.
 The candidates have been preparing for years in some cases, perfecting their speaking skills and narrowing their focus on the key issues.
 Behind the candidates, are mountains of research that their campaign teams have prepared to understand what attributes and positions voters want a candidate to possess – a candidate for whom they would vote, more precisely.
 Research for a presidential candidate is the biggest stage for political research.
 But this type of research can be used, and used effectively, at any political level and in a variety of ways.

 The seat of mayor, one of the classic American political offices, is a hotly contested election in most cities.
 And, while the scale is much smaller when compared to the Presidential Election, research still plays a big role in the campaign process.
 Positions are more highly concentrated in these smaller races because they’re literally closer to the voters’ lives.
 And the prevailing sentiments on issues must be uncovered to create an effective campaign platform.

-In the case of missing political research, The Susan G. Komen Foundation was a hot topic.
+In the case of missing political research, The Susan G. Komen Foundation was a hot topic a short time ago.
 The Komen Foundation was facing intense internal pressure from anti-abortion groups to pull its funding for Planned Parenthood.
 Though Komen’s funding was designated for breast examinations, and not abortions, it bowed to the pressure and withdrew its funding.
 A huge public and social media outcry from Komen supporters – and others – who also support Planned Parenthood, resulted in a massive PR debacle and a reversal of the decision.